AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/code-review.md

 1. Do a thorough review to validate that the code implements all requirements.
 If there are any issues, add appropriate comments to the pull request and reopen the ticket.
 1. If everything looks good, merge the pull request (or pass it to next code review level if one has been established).

+Also, consider the following points when when implementing code review processes:

-Code review is also a primary tool for communication and knowledge transfer within a team.
+- Code review is a primary tool for communication and knowledge transfer within a team.
 Even if a pull request doesn't contain major issues and implements the required business logic, you can use it as an opportunity to suggest more improvements after it's been merged.

-On average, code review shouldn't take more than 10% to 20% of development effort.
+- On average, code review shouldn't take more than 10% to 20% of development effort.
 That's assuming that the development team consists of senior engineers that work well together.
 If code review takes longer, it can affect project budget and timeline.

-To address the issue, you first must identify the root cause.
+- Address issues with excessive effort required for code reviews by identifying the root cause.
 Usually, it's because either requirements are poorly translated into development tickets (due to communication issues, poor user stories) or it's a coaching issue.
 In the first case, the recommended mitigation is to make sure that tickets have enough information for team members to efficiently deliver the requirements.
 In the second case, you might need to adjust the team structure to include more senior engineers or get approval outside mentoring and coaching.

 ## Affected products and versions